 \section{Abstract}

 We explore the role of majorization theory in quantum phase space.
 To this purpose, we restrict ourselves to quantum states with positive Wigner functions and show that the continuous version of majorization theory provides an elegant and very natural approach to exploring the information-theoretic properties of Wigner functions in phase space.
-After identifying all Gaussian pure states of a harmonic oscillator as equivalent in the precise sense of continuous majorization, which can be well understood in light of Hudson's theorem, we conjecture a fundamental majorization relation: any positive Wigner function is majorized by the Wigner function of the ground state (or vacuum state).
-As a consequence, any Shur-concave function of the Wigner function is lower bounded by the value it takes for the vacuum state.
-This implies in turn that the Wigner entropy -- hence also the Wehrl entropy -- is lower bounded by its value for the vacuum state, while the converse is notably not true.
-Our main result is then to prove the fundamental majorization relation for a relevant subset of Wigner-positive quantum states which are mixtures of the three lowest eigenstates of the harmonic oscillator.
+After identifying all Gaussian pure states as equivalent in the precise sense of continuous majorization, which can be understood in light of Hudson's theorem, we conjecture a fundamental majorization relation: any positive Wigner function is majorized by the Wigner function of a Gaussian pure state (especially, the bosonic vacuum state or ground state of the harmonic oscillator).
+As a consequence, any Schur-concave function of the Wigner function is lower bounded by the value it takes for the vacuum state.
+This implies in turn that the Wigner entropy is lower bounded by its value for the vacuum state, while the converse is notably not true.
+Our main result is then to prove this fundamental majorization relation for a relevant subset of Wigner-positive quantum states which are mixtures of the three lowest eigenstates of the harmonic oscillator.
 Beyond that, the conjecture is also supported by numerical evidence.
-We conclude by discussing the implications of the conjecture in the context of entropic uncertainty relations in phase space.
+We conclude by discussing some implications of this conjecture in the context of entropic uncertainty relations in phase space.